 Amanda Farrell

-Currently, Ms. Farrell serves as project lead for the Asthma and Allergy Disease Group within the NIAID Division of Allergy, Immunology, and Transplantation (DAIT) Statistical and Clinical Coordinating Center.
+Ms. Farrell served as both project management and clinical operations management leads for the Asthma and Allergy Disease Group within the NIAID Division of Allergy, Immunology, and Transplantation (DAIT) Statistical and Clinical Coordinating Center.
+Ms. Farrell has also served as the lead project manager of clinical trials for the NIAID-funded Inner-City Asthma Consortium (ICAC), Consortium for Food Allergy Research (CoFAR), and Atopic Dermatitis Research Network (ADRN).

 Ms. Farrell received her bachelor’s degree in biology from University of North Carolina at Chapel Hill, her master’s degree in biology from Mississippi College, and has co-authored and presented multiple posters at SCT and SoCRA annual conferences.